 A small portion of blood which entered the right atrium will not pass through the foramen ovale though.
 The direction in which blood in the right atrium is subsequently directed is based mainly on its pattern of flow.
 Blood may enter the right atrium through the inferior vena cava, which in the fetus carries mostly well-oxygenated blood from the umbilical vein and some deoxygenated blood from the hepatic vein; or blood may enter through the superior vena cava, which carries oxygen-deprived blood from the superior structures of the fetus, including the head and upper limbs.

 When following inferior vena cava blood, the well-oxygenated blood from the ductus venosus courses mainly on the medial side of the vessel.
 When this blood then enters the right atrium, it stays medial, therefore being directed toward the medially-placed foramen ovale.
 The less-oxygenated blood that came from the hepatic vein courses on the lateral side of the vessel; this less-oxygenated blood then stays lateral when it enters the right atrium, therefore missing the foramen ovale and instead entering the right ventricle, as it would in adult circulation.
 Similarly, deoxygenated blood entering the right atrium via the superior vena cava misses the foramen ovale in its downward pattern of flow, and it enters the right ventricle as well.
 This mixture of blood is then pumped from the right ventricle to the pulmonary trunk.
 However, the lungs are filled with amniotic fluid, creating a pressure which is too high for blood to enter the pulmonary arteries at this point.
 This is another protective measure, ensuring minimal fetal blood enters the lungs during development.
 Instead, a second fetal structure for bypassing the lungs exists, connecting the pulmonary artery directly to the descending aorta.
 This vessel is termed the ductus arteriosus.
 Ductus arteriosus patency is maintained in utero by prostaglandins, which have dilatory effects on vessels.
-Blood shunted through the ductus arteriosus then bypasses the lungs and mixes with blood from the ascending aorta, which is carrying the blood that had previously passed through the foramen ovale.
+Blood shunted through the ductus arteriosus then bypasses the lungs and mixes with blood from the descending aorta, which is carrying the blood that had previously passed through the foramen ovale.
 Blood which had been shunted around the lungs through either mechanism is then pumped into systemic circulation, bringing oxygenated and nutrient-rich blood to the rest of the developing fetal structures.
 Once oxygenated blood has circulated and unloaded its oxygen to developing tissue, it is delivered back to the placenta via the umbilical arteries to become re-oxygenated and repeat the process.

 Overall, as blood delivered in the umbilical vein traverses through fetal vessels, it gradually decreases in oxygen content over time.
 Multiple sites of circulation at which oxygen content decreases have been discussed, including: the mixing of deoxygenated hepatic vein blood with oxygenated ductus venosus blood in the inferior vena cava; the mixing of deoxygenated blood from the head and arms with oxygenated ductus venosus blood in the right atrium; and unloading of oxygen throughout the rest of fetal circulation.